 Routine hearing exams and testing, including hearing exams for the purpose of prescribing or fitting a hearing aid, are only covered as described under the Routine Hearing Exams benefit, if this plan includes one.
-When included, a description of the Routine Hearing Exams benefit will appear in the "Special Benefits" section earlier in the booklet.
+When

 Hearing Hardware

 Hearing aids and devices used to improve hearing sharpness are only covered as described under the Hearing Hardware benefit, if this plan includes one.
 When included, a description of the Hearing Hardware benefit will appear in the "Special Benefits" section earlier in the booklet.